Direct a Georgetown Faculty-Led Program

 The Office of Global Education assists faculty and academic units to develop and administer short-term programs for undergraduate students, and serves as a source of guidance and expertise on the Forum on Education Abroad’s Standards of Good Practice for Education Abroad.
 Faculty interested in developing non-credit or graduate-level study abroad opportunities should contact the Office of Global Services’ Global Programs Support Services team.

 Short-term faculty-led programs are a dynamic form of global teaching and learning.
 They complement longer forms of study abroad by appealing to students with varying academic and personal motivations or commitments, as well as to departments looking to create well-integrated global learning experiences abroad for their students.
 Academically, they allow for a “deep dive” into course content in a direct and immersive way; many also deliver opportunities for meaningful engagement with the host community and culture, through structured curricular and co-curricular programming.
-Program length and design are highly customizable — programs can take place over the course of the summer term or can be embedded into a semester course taught on campus, and can be combined with other high impact pedagogical frameworks such as undergraduate research, community engagement, small living and learning cohorts, or linguistic or cultural immersion.
+Program length and design are highly customizable — programs can take place over the course of the summer term and can be combined with other high impact pedagogical frameworks such as undergraduate research, community engagement, small living and learning cohorts, or linguistic or cultural immersion.

 OGE administers approximately 20 short-term faculty-led programs each year, enrolling over 300 students, and welcomes collaboration with faculty members and departments from the main undergraduate schools to enhance their courses and curriculum through intentional and innovative program development.
-For further information, please contact Gregory Spear (firstname.lastname@example.org), Assistant Director of Global Living and Learning Programs.
+For further information, please contact the Office of Global Education at email@example.com.

 Propose a New Program